globeandmail/startr/README.md

 ## Installation

 This template works with R and RStudio, so you'll need both of those installed.
-To scaffold a new `startr` project, we recommend using our command-line tool, [`startr-cli`](https://www.github.com/globeandmail/startr-cli), which will rename some files, configure the project and initialize an empty Git repository.
+To scaffold a new `startr` project, we recommend using our command-line tool, [`startr-cli`](https://github.com/globeandmail/startr-cli), which will copy down the folder structure, rename some files, configure the project and initialize an empty Git repository.

 Alternatively, you can run:
 ```sh
 git clone https://github.com/globeandmail/startr.git <your-project-name-here>
 ```

-(But, if you do that, be sure to rename your `startr.Rproj` file to `<project-name>.Rproj`.)
+(But, if you do that, be sure to rename your `startr.Rproj` file to `<project-name>.Rproj` and set up your settings in `config.R` manually.)

 Once a fresh project is ready, double-click on the `.Rproj` file to start a scoped RStudio instance.